How to Use Topical Retinoids

 Below are some general tips on how to use a topical retinoid, but individual needs may vary.
 Follow your doctor’s guidance for how you should use a topical retinoid.

 - Topical retinoids are typically applied at bedtime and not in the morning.

-- Before applying your topical retinoid, wash your skin with a mild soap or cleanser and pat dry.
-To minimize irritation, wait until your skin is completely dry (15-20 minutes) before applying your topical retinoid.
+- Before applying a topical retinoid, wash with a mild soap or cleanser and pat dry.
+To minimize irritation, wait until the skin is completely dry (15-20 minutes) before applying a topical retinoid.

 - Apply a very thin coat of the topical retinoid to the treatment area.
 Typically, a dermatologist recommends applying a pea sized amount for the entire face.
 Do not apply to the eyelid skin.

 - As the medication can be irritating and drying, apply every 2nd or 3rd night to start, increasing to nightly application only as tolerated.

 - To help minimize dryness and irritation, apply a moisturizer on top of the topical retinoid.

 - As the medication causes sun sensitivity, diligent sun protection and sunscreen use is recommended.
 Use a broad spectrum sunscreen daily, SPF 30 or higher.